Server Monitoring: Agent-based vs. Agentless

 Install the On-Premise Poller on your server network and add an individual server IP address/hostname or by specifying the IP range.

 Connectivity to the internet Access to the internet is not mandatory for all servers.
-Agents in the intranet servers can send the data to Site24x7 through a proxy server connected to the internet.
+Agents in the intranet servers can send the data to Site24x7 through a proxy server or via a midserver connected to the internet.
 Outbound access to the internet for the On-Premise Poller is sufficient to collect server metrics.

 Data transfer to Site24x7 A one-way HTTPS connection that sends data to Site24x7 using the secure SSL protocol.
 The On-Premise Poller uses an HTTPS connection to send data to Site24x7.